humblerookie/optimized_cached_image/README.md

 - `OptimizedCacheImage` which is a 1:1 mapping of `CachedNetworkImage`.
 - `OptimizedCacheImageProvider` which is a mapping of `CachedNetworkImageProvider`.

-A flutter library to show images from the internet and keep them in the cache directory.

 ## How to use
-The CachedNetworkImage can be used directly or through the ImageProvider.
+The OptimizedCacheImage can be used directly or through the ImageProvider.
+Both the OptimizedCacheImage as OptimizedCacheImageProvider have minimal support for web.
+It currently doesn't include caching.

+With a placeholder:
 ```dart
 OptimizedCacheImage(
         imageUrl: "http://via.placeholder.com/350x150",